orkhanahmadov/orkhanahmadov.github.io/_posts/2024-03-19-testing-http-responses-with-custom-test-assertions.md

 ```

 This assertion abstracts the redirect and flash message assertion and also makes the test case more expressive.
-But if you try to run this test case, you'll get an error that `assertRedirectsWithFlash` method does not exist.
+But if you try to run this test case, you'll get an error that the `assertRedirectsWithFlash` method does not exist.

 Test response macros to the rescue!

-If you take a look at the source code of `assertRedirect` or `assertSessionHas` you'll see that they are defined on `\Illuminate\Testing\TestResponse` class.
+If you take a look at the source code of `assertRedirect` or `assertSessionHas` you'll see that they are defined on the `\Illuminate\Testing\TestResponse` class.
 And if you take a look at its traits, you'll see that it uses `\Illuminate\Support\Traits\Macroable` trait.
 Which means we can easily add our own custom methods to it.

-In test environment, easiest way to register custom macros in Laravel is using `CreatesApplication` trait in application `tests` directory.
+In the test environment, the easiest way to register custom macros in Laravel is using the `CreatesApplication` trait in the application `tests` directory.

 Trait should have `createApplication` method that looks like this: